sdsc-complecs/data-management/tutorials/filesystem.md

 ## Clone the Dataset to Your Scratch Directory

-Before we answer the question above, let's try and clone the dataset to an alternative location on Expanse.
+Before we answer the question above, let's try to clone the dataset to an alternative location on Expanse.
 To make your life simpler, define the following [`alias`](https://en.wikipedia.org/wiki/Alias_(command)) command to start an interactive session on one of Expanse's compute nodes.

 *Command*
 ```